Bottom-Quark Forward-Backward Asymmetry in the Standard Model and Beyond: Introduction

 Soon after CDF reported evidence for a mass-dependent $t\bar{t}$ asymmetry, it was realized~\cite{Bai:2011ed, Strassler:2011vr, Kahawala:2011sm} that measuring the forward-backward asymmetry in bottom quark production ($A^{b\bar{b}}_{FB}$) may provide insight into the source of the $t\bar{t}$ asymmetry.
-Any new physics (NP) explanation of $A^{t\bar{t}}_{FB}$ that respects $SU(2)_L$ or custodial symmetry will in general also create an asymmetry in $b\bar{b}$ production.
+Any new physics (NP) explanation of $A^{t\bar{t}}_{FB}$ involving left- (right-)handed quarks that respects $SU(2)_L$ (custodial) symmetry will in general also create an asymmetry in $b\bar{b}$ production.
 The CDF collaboration is in the process of measuring the $b\bar{b}$ forward-backward asymmetry, and has stated~\cite{website:bartos} how it is binning the data and how sensitive it expects to be to a potential signal.
 However, $A^{b\bar{b}}_{FB}$ will likely be more difficult to measure than $A^{t\bar{t}}_{FB}$.
 Among the reasons for this are that gluon fusion, which does not produce an asymmetry, is responsible for $\gsim 90\%$ of bottom quark production at the Tevatron.
 In addition, the $b\bar{b}$ asymmetry is measured by selecting dijet events containing a soft muon, and relating the charge of the muon to the charge of the $b$ that produced it~\cite{website:bartos}.
-However, as explained in more detail in~\cite{ Strassler:2011vr, Kahawala:2011sm}, $B - \bar{B}$ mixing and cascade decays will partially wash out the correlation between the charge of what is detected and the charge of the bottom quark that produced it, and this needs to be accounted for.\footnote{We thank Jesse Thaler for bringing this to our attention.}
+This is potentially problematic because $B - \bar{B}$ mixing and cascade decays will partially wash out the correlation between the charge of what is detected and the charge of the bottom quark that produced it~\cite{Sehgal:1987wi}.

-In this Letter, we computed the bottom quark forward-backward asymmetry at the Tevatron in the SM and for several NP scenarios.
+In this Letter, we computed the bottom-quark forward-backward asymmetry at the Tevatron in the SM and for several NP scenarios.
 It is necessary to know the SM prediction in order to determine whether or not any NP can possibly be present.
 Since a small asymmetry is expected in the SM, $A_{FB}$ provides an excellent window to observe NP.
 An interesting difference between the bottom and top quark asymmetries is that the $Z$-pole is in the signal region for the $b\bar{b}$ asymmetry.
 This leads to tree level exchanges of electroweak gauge bosons dominating the SM contribution to $A_{FB}$ near the $Z$-pole, as well as the opportunity for there to be significant interference effects between NP and tree level $Z$ exchange.